-Artists, designers, theorists, critics, historians, educators and other cultural workers pursue postgraduate studies at NCAD, attracted by a dynamic environment attuned to the latest developments in art, design, education, visual culture, criticism and theory.
+Artists, designers, educators, curators, theorists, critics, historians and other cultural workers pursue Taught Masters programmes, and thesis and practice-based PhDs at NCAD.
+Our MA students and doctoral researchers are attracted by a dynamic environment attuned to the latest developments in art, design, education, visual and material culture, criticism and theory, and are supervised by leading practitioners in these fields.

-A full-time academic staff of 60+ lecturers and tutors supplemented by specialist visiting and part-time lecturers, and Postdoctoral, Research and Fulbright Scholars supports a rich learning and research environment, and supplies the critical, disciplinary and technical expertise to support our postgraduate students in practicing at and advancing the forefront of their particular discipline.
+A full-time academic staff of 60+ lecturers and tutors supplemented by specialist visiting and part-time lecturers, and Postdoctoral, Research and Fulbright Scholars supports a rich learning and research environment.
+We aim to support you in developing your leadership capacity within a research-led culture and community in and beyond the College.

 NCAD is an international centre of excellence for research in contemporary art, design and visual culture; providing academic and creative leadership for the visual arts in Ireland.